boradesanket13/Blaze/README.md

 # Features 🌟
-👉 Search and get waether of any particular location <br> 👉 Get current city weather using geolocation
+👉 Search and get waether of any particular location <br> 👉 Get current city weather using geolocation <br>
-👉 See images of city along with the weather
+👉 See images of city along with the weather <br>
-👉 Responsive Design
+👉 Responsive Design <br>

 ## Check out the project here 💻